Clinical Eligibility FAQ

-Any enrolled student can come to UCS for an initial consultation.
-If during that consultation it is determined that counseling is indicated, we would need to get permission from a parent or guardian to extend ongoing service to you.
+Any enrolled student can come to UCS for an initial appointment.
+If during that appointment it is determined that counseling or a follow-up meeting is indicated, we would need to get permission from a parent or guardian.
 Permission is granted when UCS receives a signed “Authorization to Provide Psychological Services” form from your parent or guardian.
-Once the Authorization is on file, you can begin counseling.
+Once the authorization is on file, you are eligible for additional appointments.
 If you are married and under the age of 18, you do not need an authorization form.

 5. I want to participate in individual plus group or couples counseling.
 Can I receive more than one mode of counseling at a time at UCS?

 Students can participate in only one mode of counseling at a time at UCS.
 Your counselor or the UCS Case Manager would be happy to assist you in identifying additional resources in the community beyond the services you’re receiving at UCS.

 6. I’m already in counseling at UCS and have graduated or have otherwise separated from UIowa.
 Can I continue to see my counselor?

 You will remain eligible for services up to three counseling sessions, not exceeding 21 days, beyond your separation from the University as long as your separation is not the result of a student code of conduct matter.
 During that time frame, your counselor (or the UCS Case Manager) will assist you in wrapping up any remaining concerns and help you transition to a new therapist in the community, if you wish.